-In this paper, we present an integrative mechanism that enables an agent to qualitatively manage its attitude towards each negotiation session.
-This mechanism is not purely self-interested or purely cooperative, but supports ranges of these behaviors so that the agent can reason about how cooperative it should be.
-This mechanism is based on the Motivational Quantities (MQ) framework [12, 13], which is introduced in Section 2.
+So far, there has been no such negotiation framework which provides the above capabilities for agents (see related work in Section 6).
+In this paper, we introduce an integrative negotiation mechanism which enables agents to manage all sorts of negotiation strategies in the spectrum from self-interested to completely cooperative in a uniform reasoning framework called the MQ framework.
+This mechanism is based on the Motivational Quantities (MQ) framework [8], which is reviewed in Section 2.
 Section 3 describes the integrative negotiation mechanism.
 Section 4 uses examples to explain the ideas.
 Section 5 presents experimental results that explore how different negotiation attitudes affect the agent's performance and the social welfare of the overall system.
 Section 6 discusses related work and Section 7 concludes and identifies further work.